Marvel 1602: Fantastick Four: Plot

 Numenor plots with Von Doom to deliver the siblings to him while disposing of Sir Richard and Captain Grimm.
 However, things do not go well, as the Four who are Frightful's leader Wizard, Doom, and Numenor all struggle to gain control of the population.
-Wizard steals Numernor's trident, and uses it to lift the city of Bensaylum into the air.
+Wizard steals Numernor's trident and uses it to lift the city of Bensaylum into the air.
 Wizard, Doom, and Numenor fight, and Numenor is stabbed with his own trident.
-Before he dies, Numenor explains that if any royal blood is spilled on to the trident, then the city will vanish forever.
+Before he dies, Numenor explains that if any royal blood is spilled onto the trident, then the city will vanish forever.
 The island in the air starts to crumble, and the people of Bensaylum start to fall to the waters below.
 In all the confusion, The Four Who Are Frightful member Medusa has her eye coverings ripped off and Wizard looks at her, turning to stone.
 The other two Four Who Are Frightful members, Sandman and the Trapster, are crushed by a large stone.
 The Fantastick Four decide they should save all they can and return to the ship and get away fast.
 With help from Johnny and Reed, Susan, Shakespeare, and Doris are brought back.
 They leave, just barely making it before the island crumbles away, taking all the people of Bensaylum plus Medusa and Doom with it.
 Everyone on the ship sails away.

 There is an epilogue in which John and Doris's ex-husband-to-be find common ground and become friends.
-Sue, Reed, and Grimm talk about what happened and how Doris has joined Shakespeare, leaving John sad and suffering nightmares of Rita's apparent demise in which he was unable to save her.
+Sue, Reed, and Ben talk about what happened and how Doris has joined Shakespeare, leaving John sad and suffering nightmares of Rita's apparent demise in which he was unable to save her.
 The story ends with Rita, clinging to a piece of driftwood, crying for help.
 The view expands out to show Uatu the Watcher watching over the Earth as he holds the planet in his hand.